Optimal learning with $Q$-aggregation: Introduction and main results

 \section{Introduction and main results}

-Let $\cX$ be a probability space and let $(X,Y) \in \cX \times \R$ be a random couple.
+Let $\mathcal{X}$ be a probability space and let $(X,Y) \in\mathcal {X}\times\mathbb{R}$ be a random couple.
 Broadly speaking, the goal of statistical learning is to predict $Y$ given $X$.
-To achieve this goal, we observe a dataset $\cD=\{(X_1,Y_1),\ldots,(X_n,Y_n)\}$ that consists of $n$ independent copies of $(X,Y)$ and use these observations to construct a function (learner) $f:\cX\rightarrow\R$ such that $f(X)$ is close to $Y$ in a certain sense.
-More precisely, the prediction quality of a (possibly data dependent) function $\hat f$ is measured by a \emph{risk function} $R\,: \, \R^\cX \to \R$ associated to a \emph{loss function} $\ell: \R^2 \to \R$ in the following way
+To achieve this goal, we observe a dataset $\mathcal{D}=\{(X_1,Y_1),\ldots,(X_n,Y_n)\}$ that consists of $n$ independent copies of $(X,Y)$ and use these observations to construct a function (learner) $f\dvtx \mathcal {X}\rightarrow\mathbb{R}$ such that $f(X)$ is close to $Y$ in a certain sense.
+More precisely, the prediction quality of a (possibly data dependent) function $\hat f$ is measured by a \emph{risk function} $R\dvtx \mathbb{R}^\mathcal{X}\to\mathbb{R}$ associated to a \emph {loss function} $\ell\dvtx \mathbb{R}^2 \to\mathbb{R}$ in the following way:

 We focus hereafter on loss functions $\ell$ that are \emph{convex} in their second argument.
-Moreover, for the sake of simplicity, throughout this article we restrict ourselves to functions $f$ and random variables $(X,Y)$ for which $|Y|\leq b$ and $|f(X)| \leq b$ almost surely, for some fixed $b\geq0$.
-For any real valued measurable $f$ on $\cX$, for which this quantity is finite, we define $\|f\|_2=\sqrt{\E[f(X)^2]}$\,.
+Moreover, for the sake of simplicity, throughout this article we restrict ourselves to functions $f$ and random variables $(X,Y)$ for which $|Y|\leq b$ and $|f(X)| \leq b$ almost surely, for some fixed $b\geq 0$.
+For any real-valued measurable $f$ on $\mathcal{X}$, for which this quantity is finite, we define $\|f\|_2=\sqrt{\mathbb {E}[f(X)^2]}$.

-We are given a finite set $\cF=\{f_1,\ldots,f_M\}$ of measurable functions from $\cX$ to $\R$.
+We are given a finite set $\mathcal{F}=\{f_1,\ldots,f_M\}$ of measurable functions from $\mathcal{X}$ to~$\mathbb{R}$.
 This set is called a \emph{dictionary}.
-The elements in $\cF$ may have been constructed using an independent, frozen, dataset at some previous step or may simply be good candidates for the learning task at hand.
-To focus our contribution on the aggregation problem, we restrict our attention to the case where $\cF$ consists of deterministic functions.
-The aim of model selection aggregation \cite{Nem00,Cat04,Cat07,Tsy03} is to use the data $\cD$ to construct a function $\hat f$ having an \emph{excess-risk} $ R(\hat f)- \min_{f\in \cF}R(f)$ as small as possible.
-Namely, we seek the smallest deterministic \emph{residual term} $\Delta_{n}(\cF)>0$ such that the excess risk is bounded above by $\Delta_{n}(\cF)$, either in expectation or with high probability, or, in this instance, in both.
-In the high probability case, such bounds are called \emph{oracle inequalities}.
-This problem was studied for instance in \cite{Aud07,Aud09,BunTsyWeg07,Cat04,DalTsy08,Nem00,JudNem00,JudRigTsy08,LecMen09,Tsy03,Tsy04,Yan00,Yan00b}.
+The elements in $\mathcal{F}$ may have been constructed using an independent, frozen, dataset at some previous step or may simply be good candidates for the learning task at hand.
+To focus our contribution on the aggregation problem, we restrict our attention to the case where $\mathcal{F}$ consists of deterministic functions and, because of the diversity of dictionaries that can be considered, we do not want to assume anything on the dictionary except boundedness.